KellyLin1115/interview-questions-blog/src/main/resources/static/pages/java/oops.md

     Encapsulation can be **achieved** by Declaring all the variables in the class as private and writing public methods in the class to set and get the values of variables.

 4. **Abstraction**: It is a process of hiding the implementation details from the user, only the functionality will be provided to the user.
 In Java, abstraction is achieved using abstract classes and interfaces.

+## What is an object?
+The Object is the real-time entity having some **state** and **behavior**.
+In Java, Object is an **instance** of the class having the instance variables as the state of the object and the methods as the behavior of the object.
+The object of a class can be created by using the **new** keyword.